 From the other side, the Camino descends very steeply!

 Begin your descent of the top, with the massives of the Montes de Peñalaza on your right and the town of Busdongo de Arbás in the valley floor below.

-At this photo, a bit farther down from the top, you can see the Sierra del Cuchillo mountain in the distance, with the Camino visible to the second top, the Vista Arbás, our next landmark.
+In this photo, a bit farther down from the top, you can see the Sierra del Cuchillo mountains in the distance, with the Camino visible to the second top, the Vista Arbás, our next landmark.

 Once at the bottom of the ridge from the Canto la Tusa top, the trail takes a strong bend to the right, and in about 100 meters joins a wider road.
 Turn left and up the hill on this road.

 The way to the Vista Arbás is steep, loose and rocky.
 I was glad it was dry when we negotiated it.
 Weather would only add to the difficulty and require more time to climb it.

 Almost at the second top, in the photo below, we can see the Montes de Peñalaza in the background, and the summit of the Canto la Tusa in the saddle.
 It looks really far away doesn't it?
 It is only about 1.3 kilometers!